Anytime Fitness: Growth and international expansion

-2011-2014: Further expansion

 In 2011, Anytime Fitness expanded into Qatar, Poland and the Netherlands.
 By 2012, the franchise had opened locations in Australia, Canada, Grand Cayman, Japan, Mexico, the Netherlands, Poland, New Zealand, Qatar, and the United Kingdom.

-In November 2012, Anytime Fitness bought Waxing The City, a small chain of waxing and hair removal salons.
+In 2012, Runyon and Mortensen formed Self Esteem Brands as an umbrella organization that included Anytime Fitness to expand into other personal care brands.
+Waxing The City, a small chain of waxing and hair removal salons, was the first to be bought by the new group in November 2012.
 Runyon and Mortensen converted Waxing The City into a franchise model similar to Anytime Fitness.

-In October 2013, the company hired celebrity tattoo artist and Anytime Fitness member, Jimmy Hayden, to tattoo its purple running man logo on nearly 200 franchisees, corporate employees, club managers, and personal trainers at an annual conference.
-Members and employees have a history of getting the logo tattoo, with an estimated 4,000 individuals inking their bodies, including CEO Chuck Runyon.
-Anytime Fitness provides a tattoo artist at its monthly training events and covers all expenses.
-The company will also reimburse anyone who submits a photo of their tattoo of the logo and describe why they wanted the tattoo.
+Other brands that joined the group included Basecamp Fitness in 2018, The Bar Method in 2019, and Stronger U Nutrition in 2021.

-In December 2013, Anytime Fitness purchased a 38-acre site in Woodbury, Minnesota to build new company headquarters.
+In December 2013, Anytime Fitness purchased a 38-acre site in Woodbury, Minnesota, to build new company headquarters.
 Roark Capital Group acquired a large minority share in Anytime Fitness in March 2014.
 Erik Morris and Steve Romaniello, two directors from Roark, joined the board at Anytime Fitness after the acquisition.
 Mortensen and Runyon remained the company's primary holders and continued to run the business.

-2015 to present

-On October 12, 2015, Anytime Fitness opened its 3,000th club in Stroud, Gloucestershire, England.
+On October 12, 2015, Anytime Fitness opened its 3,000th club, in Stroud, Gloucestershire, England.

 The company moved its headquarters from Hastings to Woodbury, Minnesota in April 2016.
-The new location contains 80,000 square feet of office space with a tattoo parlor and running trail.
+The new location contained 80,000 square feet of office space with a tattoo parlor and running trail.

 In June 2017, Anytime Fitness became the first U.S.-based fitness chain to be granted a franchising license in China.
 The company entered into a master franchise agreement with Maurice Levine, who had previously opened franchise locations in Singapore, Malaysia, and the Philippines.

-In 2019 the Anytime Fitness franchise started to provide passengers on the cruise ship, Magellan Explorer, with a gym to exercise travelling to and from Antarctica.
+In 2019 the Anytime Fitness franchise started to provide passengers on the cruise ship Magellan Explorer with a gym to exercise traveling to and from Antarctica.

+In 2018, Anytime Fitness had over 4,200 gym locations and 3 million clients in more than 32 countries.
+The number of gyms increased to over 5,200 by 2023.

+In late February 2024, it was announced that the parent company of Anytime Fitness, Self Esteem Brands, would be merging with Orangetheory Fitness to form a fitness franchise chain that has more than 7,000 locations (over 1,500 from Orangetheory, 5,500 Self Esteem Brands mostly consisting of Anytime gyms) with combined sales of $3.5 billion.
+The merger was completed in April 2024.
+The parent company formed by the merger was named Purpose Brands.